-Allan Marain and Norman Epting, Jr. are New Jersey driver's license lawyers.
-They have been successfully handling criminal and motor vehicle matters for a combined total of over sixty-five years.
-They are available to provide skilled representation for your CDL situation.
-If your CDL is in jeopardy, call them.
-They can help.
+Allan Marain is a New Jersey driver's license lawyer.
+He has been successfully handling criminal and motor vehicle matters for over forty-five years.
+He is available to provide skilled representation for your CDL situation.
+If your CDL is in jeopardy, call him.
+He can help.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket